-Pirst Aid for an Embedded Object in or Near the Eyeball
+O8.
+First Aid for an Embedded Object in or Near the Eyeball

 Give first aid for an embedded object in or near the eyeball.
-As for any embedded object, prevent the embedded object from moving, since movement could cause further damage to the eyeball.
+As for any embedded object, prevent moving, since movement could cause further damage to the eyeball.